deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

        valid_lft forever preferred_lft forever</pre>

 The configuration of the network will not be persistent and after a reboot it would be gone.
 If you want to make this configuration persistent, please follow the following steps we are assuming here that the second interface name is eth1.
-Further you can skip steps 7. and 8. from above:
+Further you can skip steps 7. and 8. from above.
 9. Change to the root user
 <pre>sudo su -</pre>
 10. Create a new network config file